programmfabrik/apitest/README.md

         // Expected http status code.
 See api documentation vor the right ones "statuscode": 200,

         // If you expect certain response headers, you can define them here.
-A single key can have mulitble headers (as defiend in rfc2616)
+A single key can have mulitble headers (as defined in rfc2616)
         "header": {
             "key1": [
                 "val1",